-Assumption Why it is important and Discount rate The majority of benefit future.
-In the period be Authority invests the fu- return on those funds. now to make these be allowance for the inve- these funds.
-This is kn The higher the investin- set aside now to pay fin a lower value on the line Inflation Pensions in payment a with Consumer Price I linked to price inflation will, all other things be the liabilities.
-Pensionable Salary growth Benefits earned prior to their salaries immedia an assumption about to assumption, the higher members.
-Equally, par relation to the McClour of the final salary under Life expectancy Pensions are paid whi partner) is alive.
-The le providing a pension.
+Assumption Why it is important an Discount rate The majority of benefit future.
+In the period be Authority invests the fi- return on those funds. now to make these be allowance for the invest these funds.
+This is kn The higher the invest set aside now to pay fi a lower value on the li Inflation Pensions in payment with Consumer Price linked to price inflation will, all other things be the liabilities.
+Pensionable Salary growth Benefits earned prior their salaries immedia an assumption about assumption, the higher members.
+Equally, pa relation to the McClour of the final salary under Life expectancy Pensions are paid whi partner) is alive.
+The I providing a pension.
 A increases the liabilities